LamSidz/rps-linear-game/README.md

 After a set amount of time, if a winner is not evident, players should pause (perhaps randomly to make it fair), and see which color takes up the most space.
 Players can press e to pause or play at any time, even when not all turns have been taken.

-Note: the colors of the analytics do not reflect the winner; to determine the winner you should read the numbers.
+Note: the colors of the analytics match the bottom right cell, they do not reflect the winner; to determine the winner you should read the numbers.
 We kept it this way because it looks cool.

 ## play the game
 [play the game here](https://lamsidz.github.io/rps-linear-game/Linear_game_final_build)